-As I shared last time, seeing this familiar command in its context makes all the difference.
+These are familiar words, but seeing this familiar command in its context makes all the difference.
 What just happened in that upper room?
 Jesus and His men gathered to eat the Passover meal together, but when they got to the room, they had dirty feet.
 A problem.
 This wasn't their house.
 Another problem.
-None of the disciples did anything about it (Luke's account says they were arguing about which of them was the greatest).
+None of the disciples did anything about it.
+Luke's account says they were arguing about which of them was the greatest.

-So Jesus took the posture of a slave and washed His own follower's feet, and finished by saying, "Do as I have done for you (15)."
+So, Jesus assumed the posture of a slave and washed His own follower's feet, and finished by saying, "Do as I have done for you (15)."

 Then He announced that one of those men was going to betray Him.
 Unthinkable, for sure.
 Any other ruler would lock away or kill any subject suspected of betrayal.
 But Jesus?
-He offers the betrayer the best piece of food on the table, and offers him one more opportunity to repent.
+He offers the betrayer the best piece of food on the table, and yet another opportunity to repent.
 And when he doesn't, Jesus says, "What you are about to do, do quickly (27)," and lets him go free to finalize the plot to hand Him over to His enemies.

 "Now is the Son of Man glorified," says Jesus at that very moment.
 What?
 This is glory time?
 Yes.
 According to Jesus, God's glory is put on display through washing the feet of selfish men and giving the betrayer the best piece of food on the table.

-In God's eyes, that is glorious!
+In God's eyes, that is glorious.

 You say, "But doesn't the Bible teach that God hates selfishness and betrayal?"
 Yes.
 Those are expressions of sin, and He hates sin.
-But He loves the sinner, and He has come in human flesh to love selfish, betraying sinners.
+But He loves sinners, and He has come in human flesh to love selfish, betraying sinners.
 How?
 By washing their feet, and giving them the best piece of bread.
 But ultimately, by giving something else.

 His own life.
 "Where I am going you cannot come," He says in verse 33.
 Where's He going that He must go alone?
 He's going to carry a cross outside of Jerusalem where He will give His life as a ransom payment for sinners.

-So there's the context.
-The Son of God demonstrates the glory of His grace by washing selfish feet, and giving bread and another opportunity to repent to a betrayer, and a commitment to give His very life for sinners on the cross.
-That's when He said these words.
+This is the context.
+The Son of God just demonstrated the glory of His grace by washing selfish feet, giving bread and another opportunity to repent to a betrayer, and expressing His commitment to give His very life for sinners on the cross.
+It's at this time that He said these words...